Pavlensky – Man and Might

 A film project of Irene Langemann – 90 and 52 minutes, HD

 The next year, as the fire and smoke billowed into the frosty winter sky above Kiev’s Maidan square, Pavlensky and some colleagues set a pile of tires afire on St. Petersburg’s Tripartite Bridge, beat large metal sheets with truncheons, and waved the Ukrainian flag.
 The symbolic reference to the Euromaidan movement in Kiev could well seal Pavlensky’s fate: although no statutory offense was committed, Petr Pavlensky now faces the threat of three years of prison camp.
 His attorneys see the court case against the artist as a political show trial.
+But Pavlensky cannot be intimidated.
+His main aim is to reveal how power turns people into objects.
+Despite ongoing criminal proceedings, he decided to stage a new art action, his most dangerous yet.

 Credits